Globus Medical, Inc. research snapshot

 GMED AI Stock Forecast Scenarios

-The GMED AI stock forecast uses scenario math around the $78.11 quote and company 2026 non-GAAP EPS guidance near $4.70 to $4.80.
-The audited three-year framework produced a bearish area near $62, a base area near $102, and a bullish area near $147 before any capital-return effects.
+The GMED AI stock forecast uses scenario math around the July 31, 2026 close of $78.79 and the midpoint 2026 non-GAAP EPS guidance near $4.75.
+The three-year framework produced a bearish area near $73, a base area near $108, and a bullish area near $147 before capital-return effects, using EPS growth of 3%, 8%, and 12% and exit multiples of 14x, 18x, and 22x.
+These are scenarios, not price commitments.

 Bullish case